Mixture Matrix-valued Autoregressive Model: Empirical Results

 For each scenario, 1000 independent realizations with length $T$ are generated, where $T\in\{200, 400, 800, 1600\}$.
 Then we use the proposed EM algorithm for parameter estimation.
-The initial value for the EM algorithm are set to the true values of the parameters to simplify the computation.
-The percentage of average coverage of 95\% confidence interval for each element of the parameter matrices are computed.
-We also derive the percentage of coverage of the 95\% elliptical joint confidence regions for
+Initialization for the EM algorithm was done as described at the end of Section \ref{sec:para est}.
+Furthermore, the identifiability constraints ~\eqref{iden_c1_0}-\eqref{iden_c1_1} were imposed for all reported numerical results.
+In particular, the average coverage rates of 95\% confidence intervals across all entries of each parameter matrix is computed.